asherikov/ccws/README.md

 be a ready to use solution, but rather a basis for development of a vendor-specific workflow.

-`CCWS` is in an alpha stage of development and has not been tested with ROS2 yet, but is not conceptually limited to ROS1.
+`CCWS` is meant to be ROS version agnostic, but is mainly tested with ROS1.

 Features